tim-hardcastle/Pipefish/docs/writing-an-adventure-game-in-charm.md

     state = state with locations::slurpLocations(linesToProcess), playerLocation::linesToProcess[0]
 ```

-(For convenience, we can always start the player off in the first location on our list, hence `playerLocation::linesToProcess[0]`)
+(For convenience, we will always start the player off in the first location on our list, hence `playerLocation::linesToProcess[0]`.)

 Our script now looks like this: